 I think “Society,” the big, bad wolf that it is, would expect me to answer, “my girlfriends,” or “Cosmo,” or “my long-lasting lip stain.”
 But I reject that.

 My fiancé and I have had our husky mix, Inara, for a year last month.
 We had wanted a dog for a long time but that can be difficult when you are renting.
-We decided to be a little spontaneous, to throw caution to the wind, to let love win—we went to our local shelter.
+I remember that when we first picked her up, I bought two of the best indestructible dog beds for chewers and a box of toys to prepare for her arrival.
+My partner and I were so excited and I couldn’t believe that he was finally letting me get a dog (it had been a very long process!)
+It was one of the best things we’ve ever done though and I don’t regret a thing.
+We decided to be a little spontaneous, to throw caution to the wind, to let love win-we went to our local shelter.
 If you are thinking of adopting a husky like us then it might be a good idea for you to first check out something like this website first https://www.puppywire.com/husky-food/ to give you a better idea of what would be expected of you.
 Huskies are great but you should just prepare yourself (as you would for any dog really).

 Alex fell in love with our sweet girl right away.
 When we met her, she walked straight to him, sniffed his hand, and promptly rolled over onto her back for belly rubs.
 I had it in my head that we were going to get a puppy, so I was not as immediately smitten.
 She was about a year old, weighed about 40 lbs, and shed more than seemed possible.
 But Alex was so in love with her, I decided a dog was a dog and we brought her home.
 Thank god he knew her when he saw her, right away.
 He could see immediately what it took me a couple of weeks to decide: that she made us a family.